matn7/CS-Notes/src/main/java/basic_java/Java11.md

     - Thread1 reads the value of counter and gets 1.
     - Thread2 reads the value of counter and gets 1.
     - Thread1 increments the value and gets 2.
 It writes 2 to its cache.
 The JVM immediately writes 2 to main memory.
     - Thread2 increments the value and gets 2.
 It writes 2 to its cache.
-The JVM immediately write 2 to main memory.
+The JVM immediately writes 2 to main memory.
     - The counter has beecn incremented twice, so its value should now be 3.
 - A memory consistency error like this can occur when a thread can update the value of the variable in a way that depends on the existing value of the variable.
 In the counter++ case, the result of the increment depends on the existing